lukaslangrock/ShutdownTimerClassic/Structure.md

 **`Settings.cs`** manages the settings and shows information about the application.
 It can be reached by clicking the button with the cog icon in the upper right-hand corner of `Menu.cs`.
 It gets and sets the settings with `Helpers/Settings.cs`.

+**`InputBox.cs`** is a dialog intended to ask the user for a text-based input.
+It's invoked by other forms only.

 ### Helpers 🧱

+**`Helpers/ApplicationInstanceManager.cs`** contains the logic for detecting multiple instances of the application.

 **`Helpers/ArgProcessor.cs`** is responsible for reading CLI arguments and is only used by `Program.cs`